KChuene/xrpc/README.md

 # XRPC - XML Remote Procedure Call
 A wrapper script for the xmlrpc.client python module providing command-line like interaction with xml rpc servers.
-Inclueds some sub-commands for ease of use and a lite bruteforcer for discovering rpc functions.
+Includes built in script commands to to tweak script behaviour and the ability to execute os commands.

 ## Structure
 - `libs`: The help module and discovery (bruteforcing) module.
-- `wordlists`: Wordlists for use in discovery, initially includes `big.txt` a randomly picked off sample.
+- `sample`: Sample XML RPC server for testing.

 ## Usage
 To start xrpc run the following command:
 ```
-python3 xrpc.py -host 127.0.0.1 -p 8000
+python3 xrpc.py -s http://127.0.0.1:8000 [-dbg]
 ```

-> **Hint:**
-> The `-host` option must be an IPv4 address, no names.
+**Options:**
+- **`-s`**: The url of the XRPC server to make calls to.
+- **`-dbg`**: Output stack trace for debugging the script.

 Procedure calls are made normally, that is the name of the procedure followed by it's parameters (space separated).
-But to run commands <br>
+But to run script and system commands <br>
-- `: `: Colon-space, precedes commands that difined within the script, like `help` and `join`.
+- `: `: Colon-space, precedes commands that are difined within the script, like `help` and `join`.
 - `! `: Exclamation-space, precedes system commands to (linux, windows, etc.).

 ## Examples